 “No come back to Croatia, you go to Bosnia!”

 There were no windows in the car, some people were sitting, some were standing.
 The respondent recalls that there was almost no air to breathe.
 The air condition was turned on and it was very cold in the car.
 The driver drove very recklessly and fast, causing many people to vomit.

-The officers drove for 4 or 5 hours.
-At around 4-5pm the people arrived at the border of Bosnia and Herzegovina, close to the city of Velika Kladuša.
-At the site of the pushback the group was released from the van, and the two officers in blue uniforms drove of in the vehicle.
+The drive lasted for 4 or 5 hours.
+At around 4-5pm the people arrived at the border of Bosnia and Herzegovina, close to the town of Velika Kladuša.
+At the site of the pushback, the group was released from the van, and the two officers in blue uniforms drove off in the vehicle.
 3 authorities in black uniform were awaiting the people.
-The belongings of the people that had been taken earlier, were put on fire.
-The officers were wearing masks, black uniform, batons, and carrying guns.
+The belongings of the people that had been taken earlier, were set fire to.
+The officers were masked, wearing black uniforms and carrying batons and guns.
 They ordered the group to get in line.
-They had to stand in line and the officers singled them out, one after another.
-The officers started to beat every single one of them separately.
-They were beaten with batons and kicked by the officers.
+The group had to stand in line and the officers singled them out, one after another.
+The respondent described how the officers started to beat every single one of them separately, kicking them and hitting them with batons.

 “Kicking, stick, all the body, here, here and here.”

-While beating the group (which lasted for roughly 15 minutes), the officers were continuously laughing at the people.
+The beating lasted for roughly 15 minutes, and the officers were continuously laughing at the people throughout.
 At around 6 pm the group started to walk to the city of Bihac, for several hours with “No shoes, no shirt, no jacket.” as the respondent states.